ocas/InternationalSis/README.md

 #### 1.7.1 ####

-- Add intakeId to NewOfferInfo, OfferAccepted, OfferDetails, OfferDeclined, OfferPreRegistered, OfferRevoked OfferWithdrawn, PayOffer, PreAdmitOfferAccepted, RevokeOffer and UpdateOffer so now the intake can be identified using campusCode, deliveryOption, programCode and startDate or intakeId.
+- Added intakeId to NewOfferInfo, OfferDetails, OfferWithdrawn, PayOffer, RevokeOffer and UpdateOffer so now the intake can be identified using campusCode, deliveryOption, programCode and startDate or intakeId.
+- Added intakeid to OfferAccepted, OfferDeclined, OfferPreRegistered, OfferRevoked and  PreAdmitOfferAccepted.

 #### 1.7.0 ####